Installing the Eagle 1 on a trailer (1)

 Installation in a trailer is complete.

 It may.
-You should remove the Eagle unit prior to your emissions test.
-If you are using our 12-volt harness connected to your vehicle battery, we suggest you uninstall the unit at least 48 hours prior to your test.
+You should remove the Eagle unit before your emissions test.
+If you are using our 12-volt harness connected to your vehicle battery, we suggest you uninstall the unit at least 48 hours before your test.
 Details vary depending on your vehicle's make and year, so check your instruction manual for more on battery disconnection and emissions testing.

 Comments